digimotong/flac-health-reencode/README.md

 ## Features

-- Full-library scan for corrupted FLACs, written to a CSV report
+- **Health scanning**: runs `flac -t` over the whole library and writes the failures to a timestamped CSV report
+- **Three re-encode modes**:
+  - the files listed in the latest scan report
+  - every FLAC file in the library (with a confirmation prompt)
-- Re-encode just the reported files, the whole library, or only files that haven't been re-encoded before
+  - only files that have not been re-encoded before
-- Original files mirrored into a backup directory outside the library
+- **Backups outside the library**: each original is mirrored into a backup directory that copies the library's layout, so no media scanner ever indexes a backup as a duplicate track
-- Color-coded terminal output with progress tracking
+- **Safe by default**: a file is only replaced after the new copy has been verified, and never without a backup first; unsafe backup destinations are refused
+- **Lossless re-encode**: `flac --verify --decode-through-errors` with `--preserve-modtime`, so timestamps survive
+- **Resumable tracking**: successful re-encodes are recorded by FLAC audio MD5, size and mtime in `.flac_scan_data/reencoded.db`
-- Per-run logs and a small JSON config file
+- **Reporting**: color-coded progress, per-run logs, and a small JSON config

 ## Install & Run